trevorcampbell/dynamic-means/README.md

 To run the example, first make sure liblpsolve is installed (required for label accuracy computations):

     sudo apt-get install liblpsolve55-dev

+If the use of Spectral Dynamic Means is desired, make sure Gurobi is installed (free for academic use at www.gurobi.com).

-and navigate to the `examples` folder to compile and run the example:
+Navigate to the `examples` folder to compile and run the example for Dynamic Means:

-    make config=release
+    make config=release DynMeansExample
     ./DynMeansExample

+Or for Spectral Dynamic Means, run

+    make config=release SpecDynMeansExample
+    ./SpecDynMeansExample

 If you want to change how the example compiles, a [premake](http://industriousone.com/premake) Makefile generation script is included.

 ####Citation

-If you use Dynamic Means for a paper or project, please use the following BibTeX entry for citation:
+If you use Dynamic Means or Spectral Dynamic Means for a paper or project, please use the following BibTeX entry for citation:
 	<pre>
     @inproceedings{Campbell13_NIPS,
     	Author = {Trevor Campbell and Miao Liu and Brian Kulis and Jonathan P.~How and Lawrence Carin},